Pierlam/Lexerow/README.md

 https://www.nuget.org/packages/Lexerow

-# to go further with script
+# to go further with scripts

+Now let's manage a specific case of your datatable.

-If the header of the datatable use 2 rows or more, tt's possible to set a different first data row.
+If the header use 2 rows or more, it's possible to set a different first data row to process.
 For example, start at the row #3 in place of default row #2.
 You may use the instruction FirstRow.

 ```
 # process datarow of the Excel, one by one